MoritzSchueler96/TUM_ADLR_Deep_Reinforcement_Learning/magpie/test_libs/README-fixed-wing.md

 # Setup

 Clone this repo
-Create a new environment with the provided env.yml or use the requirements.txt to install all needed packages Please use Python version 3.5.6
+Create a new environment with the provided env.yml _fixed-wing-env.yml_ or use the requirements.txt _requirements-fixed-wing.txt_ to install all needed packages
+Please use Python version 3.5.6

 1. With env.yml
-   conda env create --file env.yml
+   conda env create --file fixed-wing-env.yml
 2. Using requirements.txt
-   Use or activate desired environment pip install -r requirements.txt
+   Use or activate desired environment pip install -r requirements-fixed-wing.txt

 # Installation